 These vegan blueberry muffins are low-fat and oil free, but still perfectly moist, tender and really easy to make.
 This post is sponsored by Kroger.

-I pride myself on not following a specific diet.
-Having said that, I am drawn toward plant-based options (love me some veggies!) and eat a wholesome diet focused on real food.
+While I don’t follow a specific diet I am drawn toward plant-based options (love me some veggies!) and eat a wholesome diet focused on real food.
 When Kroger asked if I wanted to promote the new Simple Truth plant-based line, it was an easy yes!
 I was already a huge fan of their Simple Truth products and it’s exciting to have even more plant-based options to choose from at Kroger.

 Whether you are a meat eater or a veteran vegetarian, I believe it’s important to incorporate plant-based meals into you diet!
 This can feel like a drastic change for some so I wanted to share some easy ideas.